Mastering HTML5, CSS3, And XML

 - How to achieve full standard compliance reasonably

-Web standards are not fixed sets of rules but a constantly evolving list of finalized technical specifications of web technologies released by standardization bodies such as the W3C, the WHATWG, the ERCIM, the IETF, the Ecma International, the Unicode Consortium, the DCMI, the IANA, the OASIS, and the ISO.
-This is why it is crucial to learn how to distinguish those specifications that are under development from the ones that already reached the final development status (in case of W3C specifications, the highest maturity level).
+Web standards are not fixed sets of rules but a constantly evolving list of finalized technical specifications of web technologies released by standardization bodies such as the W3C, the WHATWG, ERCIM, the IETF, ECMA, the Unicode Consortium, DCMI, the IANA, the OASIS, and the ISO.

-In website development, there are competing specifications and formats you should know.
+In web design, there are competing specifications and formats you should know.
 By reading this book, you will be able to choose the more advanced technologies, standards, and techniques between the two or more options.
-For example, two popular formats are used in web syndication, Atom and RSS, however, Atom is the more advanced between the two formats due to its IANA-registered Internet Media Type, Relax NG support, XML namespace, and other features, and thus it should be preferred.
+For example, two popular formats are used in web syndication, Atom and RSS, however, Atom is the more advanced between the two formats due to its IANA-registered Internet Media Type, Relax NG support, XML namespace, and other features, so it should be preferred.

 Who This Book Is For

 Web Standards: Mastering HTML5, CSS3, and XML provides a complete reference of Web standardization resources for website developers.
-It can also be recommended as a university textbook for web development courses.
+It can also be recommended as a university textbook for web design courses.